lcatlett/drutiny/docs/Develop/Policy/GettingStarted.md

 ```

 If the type is set to `data`then the audit cannot return a pass or fail outcome.
-However, and `audit` type policy will allow the audit to return
+However, an `audit` type policy will allow the audit to return
 `Drutiny\Audit\AuditInterface::NOTICE` and effectively function like a data
 policy type.
 This might be a preferred approach if the audit should return pass
 or fail in some scenarios.